jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The human heart creates enough pressure to squirt blood 30ft.
+⚡<!-- FUNFACT --> Fun fact: 14% of all facts and statistics are made up and 27% of people know that fact.

 </div>